akade/Akade.IndexedSet/Akade.IndexedSet.Analyzers/Readme.md

 in two different index names.
 This "literal naming" allows IndexedSet to be expression- and reflection-free, as well as allowing pretty much anything as a key within an index.
 However, this is different to other popular libraries such as EF, which is expression based and can be easily forgotten and will result in an `IndexNotFoundException`.

+1. Use x as parameter name in any lambdas that determines an index name.
+[AkadeIndexedSet0001](#AkadeIndexedSet0001)
+1. Do not use parentheses in any lambda that determines an index name.
+[AkadeIndexedSet0002](#AkadeIndexedSet0002)
+1. Do not use block bodied in any lambda that determines an index name.
+For complex indices, use a static method.
+[AkadeIndexedSet0003](#AkadeIndexedSet0003)

 ## AkadeIndexedSet0001